mrcnski/believeobey.live/_posts/2024-10-25-yeshua-taught-us-how-to-love.md

 Much of Yeshua's ministry was focused on these two commandments:

 {% include verse.html
-text="“Teacher, which commandment in the Torah is the greatest?”
-He said to him, “ **‘You shall love the Lord your God with all your heart and with all your soul and with all your mind.’** This is the greatest and first commandment.
-And a second is like it: <strong>‘You shall love your neighbor as yourself.’</strong> On these two commandments hang all the Law and the Prophets.”" verse="Matthew 22:36-40"
+text="“Teacher, which is the greatest commandment in the law?”
+Jesus said to him, “**‘You shall love the Lord your God with all your heart, with all your soul, and with all your mind.’** This is the first and great commandment.
+A second likewise is this, **‘You shall love your neighbor as yourself.’** The whole law and the prophets depend on these two commandments.”" verse="Matthew 22:36-40"
 %}